random689/tp/docs/UserGuide.md

 ![MainUi](images/MainUi.png)

-* The **Command Box** is where you type in commands for execution.
+* The **Command Box** is where the user types in commands for execution.
 * The **Result Box** displays the result of the commands executed.
-* The **Student List** displays the list of students in NewAddressBook.
+* The **Student List** displays the list of students stored in the app.
-* The **Teacher List** displays the list of teachers in NewAddressBook.
+* The **Teacher List** displays the list of teachers stored in the app.
-* The **Data Source** displays information about where the data for NewAddressBook is stored.
+* The **Data Source** displays information about where the app saves data.

 #### Individual Student Display
-The following image shows the various aspects that describes an individual student in NewAddressBook:
+The following image shows the various aspects that describes a student:

 ![StudentUi](images/StudentUi.png)

 <div markdown="span" class="alert alert-primary">
-:information_source: **Medical History** will only appear if you have added medical history for that student.
+:information_source: The **Medical History** field will only appear if you have added medical history for that student.
 Otherwise, it will not be shown.
-This allows you to easily observe whether a student has any medical history.
+This allows the user to easily observe whether a student has any medical history.
 </div>

 #### Individual Teacher Display
-The following image shows the various aspects that describes an individual teacher in NewAddressBook:
+The following image shows the various aspects that describes a teacher:

 ![TeacherUi](images/TeacherUi.png)

 #### Meeting Window

-In NewAddressBook, meetings are not displayed in the main window.
-Instead, you will need to open up the Meetings window.
+Meetings are not displayed in the main window.
+Instead, they are displayed in a separate window, called the **Meeting window**.

-You can do so by entering the `showMeeting` command in the main window's input box or by clicking on the `Show Meetings` button in the menu bar.
+The meeting window pops up when the user enters the `showMeeting` command in the main window's input box.
+Alternatively, the user may opt to click on the `Show Meetings` button in the menu bar.
-The following image shows the Meetings Window:

-The following shows NewAddressBook's meeting window:
+The following image shows the meeting window:

 ![MeetingWindowUi](images/MeetingWindowUi.png)

-The meeting window has its own input box, result box, and a meetings list.
+The meeting window has its own input box, result box, and a list displaying all meetings.

 #### Individual Meeting Display

-The following image shows the various aspects that describes an upcoming meeting in NewAddressBook:
+The various fields that describes a meeting are as follows:

 ![MeetingUi](images/MeetingUi.png)

 ### Commands Summary

 <div markdown="span" class="alert alert-primary">
-:information_source: Some commands work only in the <b>Main</b> application window, while others work only in the <b>Meetings</b> window.
+:information_source:
-The only command that works on <b>both</b> windows is the `undo` command.
-The Window column of the table below indicates which window the command is compatible with.
+Out of all the commands, the only command which executes in both windows is the `undo` command.
+The remainding commands work **either** in the main application window or the meeting window, but not both.
+The `window` column of the table below indicates which window the command is compatible with.
 </div>

 Action | Format | Window